stream-protocol/streampay-doc/docs/checkout/introduction.md

 - **Support for swap transactions**

   Cryptocurrencies are volatile in nature and businesses need to secure their earnings from price fluctuations!
-To ensure this, we support "Swap Transactions", where end users can choose to pay from multiple supported SPL tokens (SAMO, STREAM, DUST, GARI) and SOL itself, but merchants will only receive USDC (fully backed stablecoin) and can remain stress free from price fluctuations!
+To ensure this, we support "Swap Transactions", where end users can choose to pay from multiple supported SPL tokens (SAMO, STREAM, DUST, GARI) and SOL itself, but merchants will only receive EURC or USDC (fully backed stablecoin) and can remain stress free from price fluctuations!

 - **Mobile Native, Multi Pay methods with the best UX**